dorianbrown/dotfiles/e7240/files/scratch.md

     - Checkout flask-simpleldap (has working example with groups!)
 - Create merge request
 - Change CSS to ING house-style
+    - Use `Inspect Element` to find proper CSS file
     - Change CSS files
     - Change statics for logo's, default user profile
 - Use tribe for view-authorization: